gear-tech/gear/core-errors/signal-code-testing.md

     This case is sent when:
     - A syscall `debug` gets called with invalid string.

-        This test will not work in `release` production mode, because the `gr_debug` syscall will be optimized out.
-To test this case, one must run the test in `debug` mode.
+        This test will not work in the `release` mode until the `gstd` crate is imported into the contract code using the `debug` feature.
+Otherwise, the `gr_debug` syscall will be optimized out.

         <details>
         <summary>Program to be uploaded</summary>